khider/Holocene-Millennial-Scale-Variability/AGU Fall 2016/Holocene_MillennialScaleVar.md

 ![png](spectra.png)

 <div class="alert alert-warning" role="alert" style="margin: 10px">
-<p><b>NOTE</b></p>
+<p><b>Coming soon on LinkedEarth </b></p>
-<p>Standard adoptions also allows to build codes for the community by the community.
+<p>Standard adoption also allows to build codes for the community by the community.
 The LinkedEarth team is currently building Python and R packages for the analysis of paleoclimate data.</p>
 <p> For the R version, see <a href='http://nickmckay.github.io/GeoChronR/'>GeochronR</a>.</p>
 <p> For the Python version, see <a href='http://pythonhosted.org/pyleoclim/'>Pyleoclim</a>. </p>
 </div>

 ### Cross-Wavelet Analysis
 We performed cross-wavelet analysis<sup>[7]</sup> between each realization of the sedimentary records and the TSI record of ref 9.
-Since the cross-wavelet analysis code was written in the Matlab language, we use pymatbridge to run a m-file within the Python environment.
+Since the cross-wavelet analysis code was written in the Matlab language, we use pymatbridge to run a m-file within the Python environment (see the code below).

-Python is a "glue" language, allowing codes already written in R and Matlab to be reused.
+So far, this Notebook has made use of Python, R, and Matlab codes.

 ```python
 # Get a Matlab session started